Wellesley Investments & Pensions Ltd.

 You should be aware that all investment involves some element of risk.
 Even low-risk investments carry a level of uncertainty.
 There is a trade-off between risk and return in that it is necessary to take on a higher level of risk if you wish to generate a higher return.
 The value of investments can fall as well as rise and past performance may not be a reliable guide to future performance.
 Your capital may be at risk resulting in you getting back less than the amount initially invested.

 The information provided by you in the Investor Profile will help us to ensure that any investment recommendations we make for you reflect your risk appetite.
-When assessing risk, we do so at an aggregate portfolio level i.e. we take into account all the investments in your portfolio and the relationships between these investments to arrive at the overall level of risk on the portfolio.
+Where we are providing you with portfolio investment advice when assessing risk, we do so at an aggregate portfolio level i.e. we take into account all the investments in your portfolio and the relationships between these investments to arrive at the overall level of risk on the portfolio.

 Different asset classes can be subject to different risks.
 There are, however, some general risks that apply to all asset classes.
 These include, but are not limited to: